thephpleague/uri/docs/5.0/manipulations/middlewares.md

 ### Appending labels

-Appends a label or a host to the current URI host.
+Appends a host to the current URI host.

 ~~~php
 <?php